mimecorg/launchui/README.md

 npm run build --arch=[ia32|x64]
 ```

+The `--arch` option is only supported on Windows.
+It makes it possible to select 32-bit or 64-bit target architecture.
+On Linux and OS X the target architecture is the same as the host architecture.

 To build LaunchUI on Windows, you will need the following prerequisites:

 - [Visual Studio 2017](https://www.visualstudio.com/downloads/) with C++ support